nclarius/pyPL/README.md

 ------------
  - global variables are bad
  - search strategy for tableaus is sometimes inefficient
- - tableaus and modal generation for non-K frames not working properly
+ - tableaus and model generation for non-K frames not working properly

 Wish list
 ---------